keithfma/tutorial-build-src/lesson.md

 ## Automating the build process with GNU Make

-The build process can become quite tedious for all but the smallest projects.
+The manual build process we used above can become quite tedious for all but the smallest projects.
 There are many ways that we might automate this process.
 The simplest would be to write a shell script that runs the build commands each time we invoke it.
 Let's take the simple `hello.c` program as a test case:
 ```shell
 #!/bin/bash
 gcc -c hello.c